 \section{Data Records}

-We host our data on Figshare and the code used to collect and process the data from our sources on GitHub.
+We host our data on Figshare \cite{ws2022data} and the code used to collect and process the data from our sources on GitHub (\url{https://github.com/wschuell/repo_datasets}).
 Both platforms track the history of the data and code, allowing researchers to use any version they prefer as we continue to update and extend both.
-We share data in several formats, noting that in no format does the data exceed 5 GB when compressed.
+We share data in several formats, noting that in no format does the data exceed 6 GB when compressed.

-Before we describe the data, we discuss data pseudoanymisation.
+Before we describe the data, we discuss data pseudonymisation.
 To preserve developer privacy, we provide data that is scrubbed of information that can directly be used to identify individuals.
-We do so in the following way: we discard name attributes and hash (via MD5 with a random salt) email address prefixes and GitHub/Gitlab logins.
+We do so in the following way: we discard name attributes and hash (via MD5 with a random salt) email addresses and GitHub/GitLab logins.
 Researchers interested in studying social or demographic characteristics of developers, such as gender \cite{vasilescu2015gender,rossi2022gender}, geography \cite{rastogi2018relationship,braesemann2019global,wachs2022geography}, or both \cite{prana2021including}, could adapt our approach to data collection and analyse these attributes.
 However, they should consider potential ethical issues that arise when associating such information to users \cite{gousios2017mining}.

-We now proceed to describe the tables in the database.
 In Table~\ref{tab:table_of_tables}, we list the tables in the database along with a description of their content and purpose.
-For the sake of brevity, we refer the reader to the accompanying materials on Figshare for a schema of the database and a description of the variables included.
+For the sake of brevity, we refer the reader to the accompanying materials on Figshare \cite{ws2022data} for a schema of the database and a description of the variables included.